Rainhill: Transport

 Rainhill railway station is situated on the Liverpool City Line, between the railway stations of Whiston and Lea Green.

-There are regular buses serving the area notably the 10A bus route which runs from Queen's Square in Liverpool city centre via Kensington, Page Moss, Huyton and Rainhill to St. Helens.
-The 61 bus route runs from Liverpool ONE bus station via Wavertree and Rainhill to Widnes town centre.
+Regular buses are serving the area notably the 10A bus route which runs from Queen's Square in Liverpool city centre via Kensington, Page Moss, Huyton and Rainhill to St Helens.
+The 61 bus route runs from Liverpool One bus station via Wavertree and Rainhill to Widnes' town centre.

-All public transport in Rainhill is co-ordinated by the Merseyside county passenger transport executive, Merseytravel.
+All public transport in Rainhill is coordinated by the Merseyside county passenger transport executive Merseytravel.

 Education

 There are several primary schools in Rainhill: Oakdene, Longton Lane, St Ann's and St Bartholomew's.
 Secondary education is provided by Rainhill High School which caters for students aged 11–18.
-Rainhill High School has a Sixth Form Centre offering A-level and Level 3 vocational qualifications.
+Rainhill High School has a Sixth Form Centre offering A-levels and Level 3 vocational qualifications.
 Part of the Stephenson Trust, Rainhill High School and Sixth Form Centre is the lead academy in the trust.
 Tower College is also situated in Rainhill and is a private independent school which provides education for children aged 3–16.

 Sports

-Rainhill is home to several sporting clubs including Rainhill Town AFC, Rainhill Cricket Club, Rainhill Rockets, Rainhill United JFC and Blundell's Hill Golf Club as well as Rainhill Forge Amateur Boxing Club.
+Rainhill is home to several sporting clubs including Rainhill Town AFC, Rainhill Cricket Club, Rainhill Rockets, Rainhill United JFC and Blundell's Hill Golf Club as well as Sanshou uk Merseyside based at forge fitness rainhill.
 Mohammed Ashraful, the Bangladesh national cricket team captain made several appearances for Rainhill Cricket Club in 2006.

 People and culture

 Rainhill is a suburban area with households mainly of families and the elderly.

 Crime in Rainhill had a 3.6% decrease in total recorded crime from 2010 to 2011 however there was a 33% rise in vehicle theft, a 9% increase in drug offences and a 3% growth in criminal damage and arson.

+Former Beatles guitarist and famous Liverpudlian George Harrison makes a jokey reference to Rainhill in a lyric in the title song from his 1982 LP Gone Troppo.

+"Quite like, you ain't seen a sunset.
+Could be, living in Rainhill" - Gone Troppo (1982).

+The reference contrasts Harrison’s good fortune at spending part of his time living in tropical parts of the globe like Hawaii and the Solomon Islands with his Merseyside roots.